-Kenneth R. Seger, O.D., M.S., FAAO is in his sixteenth year as a member of the faculty at Nova Southeastern University College of Optometry.
+Dr. Kenneth R. Seger is in his twentieth year as a member of the faculty at Nova Southeastern University College of Optometry.
 Part of an optometric family (his father, brother, wife, nephew and two nieces are all doctors of optometry) Dr. Seger received the Doctor of Optometry degree in 1975 from the University of California Berkeley School of Optometry.
-He spent the next academic year as a Research Fellow of the University of California Professional Studies Abroad Program at the Dr. Rajendra Prasad Centre for Ophthalmic Science in the AllIndia Institute for Medical Sciences, New Delhi, India.
+He spent the next academic year as a Research Fellow of the University of California Professional Studies Abroad Program at the Dr. Rajendra Prasad Centre for Ophthalmic Science in the All-India Institute for Medical Sciences, New Delhi, India.
 The following year was spent as a Demonstrator and graduate student at the University of Manchester Institute of Science and Technology, Department of Ophthalmic Optics, Manchester, England.
 His work on the effects of selected visual pathologies on chromatic and luminance functions led to a Master of Science degree.

 Dr. Seger spent the next six years in private practice in his hometown, San Luis Obispo, CA. He was active in both his community and in his profession, including providing optometric continuing education and as an investigator for various new contact lens clinical trials, and was recognized as the “Young Optometrist of the Year” by the California Optometric Association in 1982.